HAEdwin/homeassistant-apsystems_ecu_reader/.github/ISSUE_TEMPLATE/issue-template.md

 ---
+name: Issue template
 about: Issue tracker is **ONLY** used for reporting bugs.
 New features, discussions or questions should be posted in the discussion section.
+title: ''
+labels: ''
+assignees: ''

 ---

 ## Prerequisites for submitting a bug